r-lib/usethis/tests/testthat/ref/README.md

 #> 2 file.txt       . file.txt
 ```

-Also note that, when unzipping with `unzip` you get this result:
+Also note that, when unzipping with `unzip` in the shell, you get this result:

     Archive:  foo-loose-dropbox.zip
     warning:  stripped absolute path spec from /